kuralme/kuralme/README.md

-## Hello, visitor 👋
+## Hello 👋

-I am an aspiring robotics softare engineer and a newcomer to Canada🍁 looking for work.
+I am an aspiring robotics softare engineer and a newcomer to Canada🍁 looking for job opportunities.
 - 🚀 Following new technologies.
 - 🦿 Interested to working in `Mobile and Aerial Robotics`, `Manipulators`, `Computer Vision`, `DL/RL` and `Control Systems`.
 - 🐋 Familiar with robotics related programming languages, frameworks, dev environments.